PriyankaM06091994/Big-Data-Systems-and-Int-Analytics/Labs/Lab1-AWS/README.md

 Three files will be generated viz.
 Config.yaml, events.json, service.py

-The service.py is the file we will be using.
+The **service.py** is the file we will be using.
 We can edit service.py with our Python code.

 #### Deploying lambda function

 `lambda.py deploy`

-Lambda function successfully deployed
+**Lambda function successfully deployed.**

 ![deployed](https://user-images.githubusercontent.com/59594174/109194379-58cb7e00-7767-11eb-9c64-7f3adf9f79d7.png)